Table of Contents

 You can find a current list of Chime investors at Crunchbase.

 Chime has raised at least $2.25 billion in private financing since its founding.
 Prominent venture capital investors include Sequoia Capital, SoftBank, Coatue Management, Tiger Global Management, DST Global, General Atlantic, and Menlo Ventures.

 The most recent funding of $750 million in August 2021 values the company at $25 billion.
 Forbes reported in October the company will seek an IPO valuation between $35 and $45 billion.

 When is the Chime IPO Date?

 The Chime IPO date is currently unknown.
-There is speculation that the Chime IPO date will be sometime during 2021.

 We won’t get a better sense of when the Chime IPO will be until one of two things happens:

 - A more refined Chime IPO date range leaks to the financial press